vitojeng/ohara-quickstart/docs/src/quickstart_vm.rst

      :alt: UI overview

 .. note::
   We do our best to make our docs as clear as we could, if you think there's still room for improvement.
-We'd love to hear from you: https://github.com/oharastream/ohara/issues
+We would love to hear from you: https://github.com/oharastream/ohara/issues

 Create your first pipeline